gomez7373/motionminds/README.md

 Example Commands for Two-Terminal Setup

-# Terminal 1 (Back-End):
+Terminal 1 (Back-End):

 cd path/to/motionminds/api
 npm install
 npm run dev

-# Terminal 2 (Front-End):
+Terminal 2 (Front-End):

 cd path/to/motionminds/client
 npm install
 npm run dev

-Database Setup:
+Database Setup

 Ensure MongoDB is running locally or replace the connection string with a cloud-based MongoDB URI in the config.js file.

+---

-# Contributors
+<div align="center">👥 Contributors

-Sheila Gomez: Lead front-end developer using HTML, CSS, JavaScript react and procreate.
-Responsible for creating user interfaces, logo art and documentation.
+</div>Sheila Gomez: Lead front-end developer using HTML, CSS, JavaScript, React, and Procreate.
+Responsible for creating user interfaces, logo art, and documentation.

-Luis Soto: AR developer using A-Frame, WebXR and javascript (Three.js) .
+Luis Soto: AR developer using A-Frame, WebXR, and JavaScript (Three.js).
 Developed the landing page using HTML/CSS.

-Jeremy: Back-end developer using Node.js, Express.js, MongoDB and react.
+Jeremy: Back-end developer using Node.js, Express.js, MongoDB, and React.
 Collaborated on front-end integration and development.

+---

-# License
+<div align="center">📜 License

-This project is licensed under the Apache License 2.0.
+</div>This project is licensed under the Apache License 2.0.

+---